kidbrax/racerx/README.md

 ## TODO

-- log all speedtests to log file
-- use CFN/CDK to create restricted role that we can assume
+- use CFN/CDK to create restricted role and log setup, etc
 - setup logrotate?
+- make sure timestamp is recorded with UTC
+- make hosts.yaml more configurable